Learning and development

 Apprenticeships are a key way for people to learn on the job, both for new starters to the NHS and for existing members of staff.
 They offer people the opportunity to gain a qualification and apply their learning while continuing to earn a salary.
 MTW has apprenticeship opportunities for a number of different roles and these provide an excellent opportunity if you are looking to start a career in the health service.
 Currently there are apprentices working in clinical support, administration and pharmacy.
 Many more will soon be available.

 Programmes are designed to deliver development opportunities across all staffing groups.
 Over the last year we recorded over 246 different in-house learning activities such as, courses on quality improvement, time management or leadership skills; Microsoft Word and Excel skills; e-learning passes for subjects, eg, Safe Use of Insulin, or Supporting Breastfeeding, and competency assessments on various medical devices.
 If you are unable to find the development you need in-house, we have potential funding for external training, and in the past year we have supported more than 300 staff to access externally provided training.
 We have a range of activities specifically for the development of our staff at Band 4 and below, providing courses such as ESOL (English Language lessons), apprenticeships and National Vocational Qualifications (NVQ) in Business Administration, Management, Customer Service and Team Leading.
 It is always great to see the number of returners at our annual achievement ceremony who have progressed from Level 2 to Level 3 in their NVQ studies.

-MTW is investing in the leadership of the organisation through the roll out of an ‘Exceptional Leaders’ programme.
-The programme is aligned with the vision and values of the organisation and enables leaders to provide support to their teams and ultimately deliver excellent
+MTW is investing in the leadership of the organisation through our ‘Exceptional Leaders’ programme.
+The programme is aligned with the vision and values of the organisation and enables leaders to provide support to their teams and ultimately deliver excellent patient care.